-AHPIOS (Ad-Hoc Parallel I/O system for MPI applications) [5] is a fully scalable system for I/O parallel MPI applications.
-AH-PIOS relies on dynamic partitions and elastic demand partitions for distributed deployment applications.
+AHPIOS (Ad-Hoc Parallel I/O system for MPI applications) [6] is a fully scalable system for I/O parallel MPI applications.
+AHPIOS relies on dynamic partitions and elastic demand partitions for distributed deployment applications.
 AHPIOS provides different memory caches levels.
-Hercules shares many of its features: (1) the user-level deployment without special privileges, transparency using a widely and easy deployment by using simple commands, (2) Hercules is designed to achieve high scalability and performance by leveraging many compute nodes as possible for I/O nodes, (3) Hercules uses main memory for temporal storage in order to improve performance in access.
-Costa et al. [1, 2] propose using the file attributes of MosaStore to provide communication between the workflow engine and file system by using hints.
-The workflow engine can provide these hints directly to the file system or file system can infer patterns by analyzing the data.
-The MosaStore approach is radically different from Hercules, because it uses a centralized metadata server rather than a focus on easy deployment and fully distributed as is our proposal.
-This server could became a bottleneck in large-scale systems.
+Most of the AHPIOS features are shared with Hercules: i) easy-deployment user-level components avoid the necessity of any special privileges in the used nodes, transparency using a widely and easy deployment by using simple commands, ii) scalability and high performance are achieved by the use of as many nodes as possible as I/O nodes, iii) the use of main memory as high performance storage for temporary data.

+Costa et al. [1][2] propose in their MosaStore solution the use of file attributes as hints for communicating information about data access patterns between the workflow engine and file system.
+This information can be directly communicated by the engine to the file system, or the file system can infer patterns by analyzing the data accesses.
+The centralized metadata server used by MosaStore to provide this functionality can be a bottleneck in large-scale systems, constrasting with our fully distributed data and metadata approach.